 He is, of course, referring to the genetic condition Male Pattern Baldness and, perhaps by default, to Female Pattern Hair Loss.
 Together these inherited forms of thinning pip Alopecia Areata into second place, taking the number one spot as the most common cause of hair loss worldwide.

 Interestingly, one of the co-authors of the Yale/Stanford study was Dr Angela M. Christiano of Columbia University in New York, whose team was behind the pilot study using ruxolitinib.
 Her company Vixen Therapeutics was recently acquired by a company named Aclaris Therapeutics, whose President Neal Walker said that the acquisition allowed them to “broaden our focus in hair loss to include Female or Male Pattern Baldness.”

 Promoting hair growth

-Janus kinase inhibitors clearly show great potential as future hair loss treatments, and it would appear that the goal for the various teams on the East Coast of America would be to develop either one or a suite of new JAK inhibitor-based drugs to treat a multitude of hair loss conditions.
+Janus kinase inhibitors clearly show great potential as future hair loss treatments, and it would appear that the goal for the various American teams would be to develop either one or a suite of new JAK inhibitor-based drugs to treat a multitude of hair loss conditions.
 Early studies do suggest that the drugs may prove especially effective on cases of Alopecia Totalis and Universalis.
 However, side effects are a prime concern and drugs are being tested both orally and topically to determine the safest and most effective potential delivery method.